Expert Contributor: Maya Transoloski

 But perhaps the reason this machine is so popular is because of its compact size.
 This is a treadmill that’s been designed for small spaces.
 So if you’re tight on space and you’re on a budget, this might be the treadmill for you.

 And it doesn’t lack features either.
-It comes with the best monitor out of all the treadmills in this review, boasting 16 built-in workout programs, a large backlit LCD screen, and the handy extra pair of speed buttons on the handrails.
+It comes with an excellent monitor, boasting 16 built-in workout programs, a large backlit LCD screen, and the handy extra pair of speed buttons on the handrails.
 You also get a 3-level incline.
 And best of all, it has the desirable soft drop folding system, so it’s another treadmill that’s super easy to fold and store.

 The downside to owning a compact treadmill is the small running belt.
 If you want a compact treadmill, you have to live with a small running belt.
 The Serenelife running belt measures just 43″ x 16″.
 This means the max height for light jogging on this treadmill is around 6ft.